arnavandraskar/fitness-tracker/README.md

 ## Prototype Description

-The prototype of the Personalized Health Monitoring project consists of several components that work together to provide an enhanced health tracking experience:
+The prototype of the Personalized Health Monitoring project consists of several components that work together to provide an enhanced health-tracking experience:

 1. **API Simulation:** The `smartwatch_api.py` script simulates the functionality of a smartwatch API.
 It generates random health data and sends it to the system at regular intervals.

 2. **ETL Process:** The `ETL.py` script performs the Extract, Transform, and Load (ETL) process.
 It consumes the health data sent by the API simulation script, transforms it into a structured format, and loads it into a PostgreSQL database for further analysis.

 3. **Data Visualization:** The project includes a Google Looker Studio dashboard ([link](https://lookerstudio.google.com/reporting/b3895062-ea5d-4b8f-9f58-cb7c2232bef0)) that provides an intuitive visualization of the health data.
-The dashboard offers various charts, graphs, and insights to help users monitor their health parameters and progress towards their goals.
+The dashboard offers various charts, graphs, and insights to help users monitor their health parameters and progress toward their goals.

 ## Deployment